louism2/claims_processing/homework_answers.md

 #### answer:

 To find the answer we first need to group all records in the dependents table by employee_id and count the number of occurrences of dependent_ids.
-We can then join this result set to employees table.
+We can then join this result set to the employees table.
 In the event that an employee had no dependents we'll substitute a value of zero.
 Once we have the count of dependets for all employees we can then average the dependent_counts column to get our answer.

 ```
  0.1429